Need Asbestos Removed in Melbourne? Has your property been tested for Asbestos and you require a professional removal service?

 Our Jim’s Hazardous Removal Team only disposes of asbestos materials safely, as per Environment Protection Authority (EPA) guidelines.

 We strong recommend that you DO NOT attempt DIY Asbestos Removal, unless you are fully compliant with the Safe Work Australia Asbestos Guidelines.
-We also strong recomend that you do not risk the health of your loved ones, friends, family, neighbours or co-workers by using unlicensed providers.
+We also strong recommend that you do not risk the health of your loved ones, friends, family, neighbours or co-workers by using unlicensed providers.

 After Asbestos has been thoroughly removed or encapsulated we recommend the following elements be addressed: (a) Asbestos Clearance Certificate; (b) Air monitoring; (c) Asbestos Register & Management.

-Jim’s Hazardous Material Removal is here to help.
+Jim’s Hazardous Material Removal Melbourne is here to help.
 Call us on 131 546 or request online an Asbestos Removal Quote with our fully licensed, insured and police-checked team.

 Mould comes in many colours – black, blue, white, green and orange… and despite the pretty hues and patterns, mould is potentially your biggest threat to a healthy home.
 The most common types of mould include aspergillus, cladosporium and stachybotrys atra (also known as black mould).
 Aspergillus is a...